Grand Duchy of Hesse: A small state in the German Empire

-The Grand Duchy's most significant loss was concealed to some extent by dynastic connections: crown prince Louis IV was the son-in-law of Queen Victoria.
-He was a brother-in-law of Edward VII, heir to the British throne, and of the Prussian heir, Frederick III.
-His daughter was married to the Tsesarevich Nicholas II of Russia.
+The grand duchy's most significant loss was concealed to some extent by dynastic connections: Crown Prince Louis was the son-in-law of Queen Victoria.
+He was a brother-in-law of Edward VII, heir to the British throne, and of the Prussian heir, Frederick.
+His daughter was married to the Tsar Nicholas of Russia.
 These links were reflected in the presence of British, Russian, and Prussian envoys in the tiny Hessian capital of Darmstadt.
 The limited practical significance of this was shown by the inability of this Europe-wide network to prevent the outbreak of the First World War.

 Louis IV's successor, Ernest Louis was referred to in Berlin as the "Red Grand Duke", because the Prussian envoy had scandalously seen him speak with Carl Ulrich, the leader of the SPD on several occasions.

-Under these circumstances, the Grand Duchy retained only the power to concentrate on internal politics, especially social and cultural affairs.
+Under these circumstances, the grand duchy retained only the power to concentrate on internal politics, especially social and cultural affairs.